 - Please contact RSS (firstname.lastname@example.org) if an extension is required to fill a position, you are unable to fill a quota, or if a position will be deferred to the Fall semester.

-- If a student has self-identified as an Indigenous student, these applications are not counted towards the university’s institutional quota.
+- If a student is Indigenous and has self-identified, these Indigenous-only USRA applications are not counted towards the quota.
 Thus, the department may send another application in addition to this one.

 In September each year, after the awards are completed, departments will submit a claim form to Research Financial Services (RFS) for USRAs.
 This form will be distributed by the RFS, to departments towards the end of the summer.